Rajkishore08/AndromedaRisein/README.md

 # AndromedaRisein

-LendLink README
-Project Title
+# Project Title
 LendLink: A Decentralized DeFi Portfolio Tracker & Peer-to-Peer Lending Marketplace

-Project Description
+# Project Description
 LendLink is a decentralized application (dApp) built on the Andromeda Protocol.
 It empowers users to track DeFi portfolios while participating in a peer-to-peer (P2P) lending marketplace.
 The platform simplifies asset management and facilitates decentralized borrowing and lending.
 LendLink ensures transparency, security, and efficiency for DeFi enthusiasts and fosters financial inclusion.

 Key Features